Ahmedaliuajk/Machine_Learning_Project1/README.md

 This project is a simple and interactive movie recommendation system that suggests 5 similar movies based on the content of a user-selected title.
 Built using Python, machine learning techniques, and Streamlit for the web interface.

 🚀 Features
-Recommends 5 similar movies based on content similarity
+-Recommends 5 similar movies based on content similarity

-Uses TF-IDF vectorization and cosine similarity
+-Uses TF-IDF vectorization and cosine similarity

-Clean and interactive UI built with Streamlit
+-Clean and interactive UI built with Streamlit

-Fast and lightweight—runs locally in your browser
+-Fast and lightweight—runs locally in your browser

 🧠 How It Works
-Data Preprocessing
+-Data Preprocessing

-Cleaned and normalized movie metadata (genres, keywords, overviews)
+-Cleaned and normalized movie metadata (genres, keywords, overviews)

-Handled missing values and combined relevant features into a single text field
+-Handled missing values and combined relevant features into a single text field

-Feature Extraction
+-Feature Extraction

-Applied TF-IDF vectorization to convert text data into numerical vectors
+-Applied TF-IDF vectorization to convert text data into numerical vectors

-Similarity Calculation
+-Similarity Calculation

-Used cosine similarity to find movies with the most similar content
+-Used cosine similarity to find movies with the most similar content

-User Interface
+-User Interface

-Built with Streamlit to allow users to select a movie and view recommendations instantly
+-Built with Streamlit to allow users to select a movie and view recommendations instantly

 🛠️ Tech Stack
 Python

-Pandas & NumPy
+-Pandas & NumPy

-Scikit-learn
+-Scikit-learn

-Streamlit
+-Streamlit

-Git & GitHub
+-Git & GitHub